Top

 Spain is much more than paella, toros, sol y playa (paella, bulls, sun and the beach).
 The country is well known for its friendly inhabitants, sunny weather and yummy food, but it has plenty to offer beyond Madrid, Barcelona or Sevilla.

 From a breathtaking heritage to a vibrant culture, Spain features a variety of landscapes and things to do.
 Are you a beach or a mountain person?
 Do you prefer fish over meat?
-Spain has it all and I’m sure you’ll be buying your tickets after reading this page and all my travel-related blog posts.
-Check them out now, thank me later. 🙂
+Spain has it all and I’m sure you’ll be putting the country on your bucket list before you know, especially after reading this page and all my travel-related blog posts. 🙂

 WELCOME TO Spain!